 André Lemaître Museum: this museum is dedicated to an accomplished painter from Falaise

-Gothic churches: two mighty Gothic churches stand out in Falaise, the Eglise de la Trinité just below the castle and the church of Saint-Gervais Saint-Protais across town.
+Gothic church: the mighty Gothic church, Eglise de la Trinité, stands out in Falaise, just below the castle.
 Also note the bellicose statue of William the Conqueror on horseback beside the Trinity Church, with panels below it illustrating other dukes of Normandy.